MEET THE LEADERSHIP LAUNCH TEAM

 Marla Alohilani Barhoum, Council Member

 Marla Alohilani Barhoum has more than 20 years of experience in education, including teaching diverse student and staff populations, program development and curriculum design.
-Currently, she develops curriculum for the Seattle Times Newspapers in Education program for high school civics and history educators.
 Marla earned her Bachelor of Science in Secondary Education from the University of Portland, with an Endorsement in Social Studies and a minor in Business Communications Management.
 Marla earned her Master Degree in Education with an emphasis in Special Education and High-Risk Youth from the University of Washington.
-She is also in her fourth year in University of Washington’s “How Do I Learn?” program, dedicated to increasing knowledge of neuroscience research in cognitive learning among local Puget Sound teachers.
+She is also in her fourth year in University of Washington’s “How Do I Learn?” program.

-Marla began her career as a middle school teacher at Chief Leschi Schools and worked closely with the Puyallup Tribe and their gang intervention programs.
-She has worked with the Fresh Start program as an academic advisor and instructor at Tacoma Community College, helping kids that have dropped out of high school to return and access to a free 2-year degree.
-She was also the Education Director at Seattle Scores, a non-profit aimed at empowering children from low-income elementary schools to build self-esteem through creative writing, poetry, community service and soccer in an afterschool program.
+Marla began her career as a middle school teacher and worked closely with the Puyallup Tribe and their gang intervention programs.
+She has worked with the Fresh Start program as an academic advisor and instructor at Tacoma Community College and was the Education Director at Seattle Scores, a non-profit aimed at empowering children from low-income elementary schools.

 Leadership Launch’s mission is important to Marla because she was a first generation college student.
-Neither of Marla’s parents attended college and college was not talked about in her home.
-Yet, Marla knew at a young age that college was a part of her destiny and she wanted it.
-Marla worked hard and got an academic scholarship.
-She was on track for a Business Management degree and had to do community service during her sophomore year as a school requirement.
-Marla chose to work at Donald E. Long Juvenile Detention Facility, a youth prison in Portland, OR for kids ages 10-18.
-It was there that tough kids with even tougher backgrounds talked with Marla and shared their stories with her.
-Marla credits that one volunteering experience with changing the course of her life.
-She knew in that moment that education and teaching would be her new path, especially working with kids that were at-risk, and she has been working with that population ever since.
+Marla credits her volunteering experience with changing the course of her life.
+She knew that education and teaching would be her path, especially working with kids that were at-risk.
 Marla’s passion and hope is to bring her experience to Leadership Launch by helping develop a curriculum guide to engage students to be prepared and resilient to meet the demands of their future employers, college and beyond.

 Daniel Kittle, Council Member